celleleven/cellerator/code_outline.md

 >`“I suppose it is tempting, if the only tool you have is a hammer, to treat everything as if it were a nail.”` ~ Abraham Maslow

-**About:**  The **Hand Tool** page allows the user to modify features of hand tools.
+**About:**  The **Hand Tool** page allows the user to modify the features of hand tools.
 On the Hand tool page, you start by selecting the Cellerator, once selected a list of active hand tools is displayed.
 From here you can view, add, delete, or update drivers for hand tools.

 When viewing the properties of a hand tool, first you click on the hand tool of interest.
 This loads and displays data about this tool; Name, Firmware Version, Documentation Link, Physical Location, Tool Volume, Tip Location, Data Pins, and Data Protocol.
 Each field can be updated from this page.
 1. *Name*: can be changed if multiple of the same tools are present.